 Rolling circle replication.
-It was originally suggested that baculovirus genomes replicate by a rolling circle type mechanism because plasmids that were replicated in the transient system showed a ladder of multiples of unit length-sized DNA fragments when they were partially digested by a restriction enzyme with a single site in the plasmid (7).
+It was originally suggested that baculovirus genomes replicate by a rolling circle type mechanism because plasmids that were replicated in the transient system showed a ladder of multiples of unit length-sized DNA fragments when they were partially digested by a restriction enzyme with a single site in the plasmid [7].
 It is not clear how closely the plasmid reflects the viral genome replication because of its much smaller size and minimal complexity.
-However, evidence has been presented suggesting that AcMNPV might replicate its genome in this manner (8).
-Furthermore, it was found that plasmid DNA, when cotransfected with AcMNPV DNA, replicated to become high-molecular weight concatemers, some of which were integrated at a variety of locations in the viral genome.
-This was interpreted to suggest that both rolling circle replication and recombination may be involved in baculovirus DNA replication (5).
+However, evidence has been presented suggesting that AcMNPV might replicate its genome in this manner [8].
+Furthermore, it was found that plasmid DNA, cotransfected with AcMNPV DNA, replicated to become high-molecular weight concatemers, some of which were integrated at a variety of locations in the viral genome.
+This was interpreted to suggest that both rolling circle replication and recombination may be involved in baculovirus DNA replication [5].
 Further evidence will be described below that seems to support that larger than genome size DNA could be generated via DNA recombination.

 Recombination-dependent replication.
-Baculovirus replication induces highly recombinogenic state (41, 42, 84, 85), and this contributed to their development as expression vectors because foreign genes could be so readily incorporated into the genomes by homologous Recombination-dependent recombination. replication is a complex vet common mode by which many viruses replicate their DNA.
+Baculovirus replication induces a highly recombinogenic state [45, 46, 90, 91], and this contributed to their development as expression vectors because foreign genes could be so readily incorporated into the genomes by Recombinationhomologous recombination. dependent replication is a complex yet common mode by which many viruses replicate their DNA.
 It is unclear why systems have evolved this mode of replication, but evidence for it playing major roles in genome replication is found throughout DNA viruses with large genomes.
-T4 phage begins DNA replication in an origin-dependent manner and then switches to a recombination-dependent mode (86).
-Lambda phage also provides an important model for recombination-dependent replication.
+T4 phage begins DNA replication in an origin-dependent manner and then switches to a recombinationdependent mode [92].
+Lambda phage also provides an important model for recombinationdependent replication.
 Lambda DNA replication initially is of the theta type in which DNA is synthesized bi-directionally from a replication origin initially producing a bubble-like structure that progresses to resemble the Greek letter theta.
 However, later in infection, concatemers are generated by either rolling circle replication or recombination.
-Lambda encodes a recombination system called the Red system after mutations that were found to be recombination defective. system includes $red \alpha$ , $\beta$ and $\gamma$ that encode an exonuclease, an SSB, and an inhibitor of a host recombination system, respectively.
-RED $\alpha$ , the exonuclease, digests DNA in a 5' to 3' direction thereby generating 3' overhangs that anneal with complementary strands or invade homologous double strands; RED β SSB,the facilitates annealing of DNA strands (87).
-In addition, RED $\alpha$ and $\beta$ interact forming heterodimers.
-There is a complex interaction between the host and recombination systems.
-A lambda-type phage, P22 is dependent on recombination and if both the host and phage recombination systems are inactivated, the phage will not replicate.
-Viability can be restored by the incorporation of the Red system into P22 (88).
+Lambda encodes recombination system called the Red system after mutations that were found to be recombination defective.
+This system includes red α , β and γ that encode an exonuclease, an SSB, and an inhibitor of a host recombination system, respectively.
+RED α, the exonuclease, digests DNA in a 5' to 3' direction thereby generating 3' overhangs that anneal with complementary strands or invade homologous double strands; RED β the SSB, facilitates annealing of DNA strands, [93].
+In addition, RED α and β interact forming heterodimers.
+There is a complex interaction between the host and phage recombination systems.
+A lambdatype phage, P22 is dependent on recombination and if both the host and phage recombination systems are inactivated, the phage will not Viability can be restored by the replicate. incorporation of the Red system into P22 [94].